privateprep/coding-space-website/src/pages/programs/seasonal-programs.md

       **What’s Class Like?**

-      Whether your child is joining us in one of our coding spaces or from the comfort of their couch, our classes combine project-based coding and challenges with opportunities to take a break from the screen to laugh, learn, and explore.
+      Whether your child is joining us in one of our coding spaces or from the comfort of their couch, our classes combine project-based coding with Socratic-based teaching and individualized attention.
 Here’s what your child can expect from our seasonal classes:
   - type: styledChecks
     bgColor: "#9de2dd"
     fgColor: "#faf6ee"